 5. Q: Prospective and retroactive portions of a reinsurance contract are allowed to be accounted for separately, if practicable.
 Can the retroactive portion of an existing contract be segregated and, therefore, exempted with other retroactive contracts covering insured events occurring prior to January 1, 1994?

-A: No. The transition provisions apply to an entire contract, which is either subject to or exempt from the revised provisions of SSAP No. 62R.
-A ceding entity may bifurcate a contract already subject to the new accounting rules in SSAP No. 62R and then account for both the prospective and retroactive portions in accordance with the new accounting standard.
+A: No. The transition provisions apply to an entire contract, which is either subject to or exempt from the provisions of SSAP No. 62R.
+A ceding entity may bifurcate a contract already subject to the accounting rules in SSAP No. 62R and then account for both the prospective and retroactive portions in accordance with the accounting standard.

-Risk Transfer
+Risk-Transfer

-6. Q: Do the new risk transfer provisions apply to existing contracts?
+6. Q: Do the risk-transfer provisions apply to existing contracts?

-A: Yes, the new risk transfer provisions apply to some existing contracts.
+A: Yes, the risk-transfer provisions apply to some existing contracts.
 SSAP No. 62R applies in its entirety only to existing contracts which were renewed or amended on or after January 1, 1994, or which cover losses occurring or claims made after that date.
 Therefore, those contracts must be evaluated to determine whether they transfer risk and qualify for reinsurance accounting.
 For accounting periods commencing on or after January 1, 1995, balances relating to such contracts which do not transfer insurance risk shall be reclassified as deposits and shall be accounted for and reported in the manner described under the caption Reinsurance Contracts Must Include Transfer of Risk.

 SSAP No. 62R does not apply to existing contracts which were entered into before, and were not renewed or amended on or after, January 1, 1994, and which cover only losses occurring or claims made before that date, nor to contracts which expired before, and were not renewed or amended on or after, January 1, 1995.
 Those contracts will continue to be accounted for in the manner provided by SSAP No. 62R before these revisions.